-In January 2014 my 9/11 novel, The Nineteenth Hijacker, will be published.
+In Spring 2021 my 9/11 novel, The Nineteenth Hijacker, will be published.
 The idea for the book came in a luncheon conversation three years ago at the Woodrow Wilson International Center for Scholars in Washington with its former director, Lee Hamilton.
 Hamilton was the co-chair of the renowned 9/11 Commission.
 The book is dedicated to Lee.

 Several days after the events of 9/11, a woman in Germany received a posthumous farewell letter from Ziad Jarrah, the hijacker pilot who took Flight 93 and its 40 passengers to their deaths in a field near Shanksville, Pennsylvania.
 The woman was Jarrah’s girlfriend, and, though they had pursued a stormy relationship over four years, she had been kept in the dark about the horrific plot of Jarrah and his associates.
 I have imagined here not just a letter, but a full confessional, an intimate, brutally honest declaration of complicity that might fill the void of silence that the 9/11 hijackers left in the wake of their attack.